biomedisa/biomedisa/README.md

 # Overview
 Biomedisa (https://biomedisa.org) is a free and easy-to-use open-source online platform for segmenting large volumetric images, e.g. CT and MRI scans, at Heidelberg University and the Australian National University.
 Biomedisa's semi-automated segmentation is based on a smart interpolation of sparsely pre-segmented slices, taking into account the complete underlying image data.
 In addition, Biomedisa enables deep learning for the fully automated segmentation of series of similar samples.
 It can be used in combination with segmentation tools such as Amira, ImageJ/Fiji and 3D Slicer.
 If you are using Biomedisa or the data for your research please cite: Lösel, P.D. et al. [Introducing Biomedisa as an open-source online platform for biomedical image segmentation.](https://www.nature.com/articles/s41467-020-19303-w) *Nat.
 Commun.* **11**, 5577 (2020).

-# Hardware requirements
+# Hardware Requirements
 + One or more NVIDIA GPUs with compute capability 3.0 or higher or an Intel CPU.
 + 32 GB RAM or more (depending on the size of the image data).

-# Software requirements
+# Software Requirements
 + [NVIDIA GPU drivers](https://www.nvidia.com/drivers) for GPU support
 + [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit-archive) or [Intel Runtime for OpenCL](https://www.intel.com/content/www/us/en/developer/articles/tool/opencl-drivers.html)